akomic/python-zabbix-proto/README.md

 ===================

 Module supporting all Zabbix specific communication protocols.
-At the moment Proxy protocol (active) is supported.
+At the moment Proxy (active) and sender protocols are supported.

 ```python
 from zabbixproto import ProxyAutoregistrationPacket, ProxyHistorydataPacket, Proxy